 Population Dynamics and Household Structure Total fertility rate - The mean number of children a woman would have by age 50 if she survived to age 50 and were subject to the age-specific fertility rates observed in a given year.
-Source: UN Population Division Child dependency ratio - The ratio of the population aged 0-14 to the population aged 15-64, percentized, Source: UN Population Division Old-age dependency ratio - The ratio of the population aged 65 or older to the population aged 15-64, percentized.
+Source: UN Population Division Child dependency ratio - The ratio of the population aged 0-14 to the population aged 15-64, percentized.
+Source: UN Population aged 65 or older to the population aged 15-64, percentized.
 Source: UN Population Division Life expectancy (at birth) - The number of years to be lived by a newborn, based on current age-specific mortality rates.
 Source: UN Population Division Life expectancy (at 60) - The additional number of years to be lived by a person who has survived to age 60, based on current age-specific mortality rates.
-Source: UN Population Division household member.
-Source: ICFI/UN Statistics Division Female-headed households (%) - Proportion of households where the household head is female.
+Source: UN Population Division household head is female.
+Source: ICFI/UN Statistics Division Nuclear households (%) - Proportion of households where the only members are head, spouses and child(ren).
 Source: ICFI/UN Statistics Division

 Population projections - Estimated population based on the low, medium and high variants of deterministic projections from the 2010 revision of the World Population Prospects.
-Source: UN Population Division One-person households (%) - Proportion of households that have only one
+Source: UN Population Division One-person households (%) - Proputing on Diviseholds that have only one